awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 # ASFF attributes<a name="securityhub-findings-format-attributes"></a>

-Listed below are the attributes and objects for the ASFF\.
+Listed below are the attributes and objects for the AWS Security Finding Format \(ASFF\)\.
 For objects, to see the details for the object attributes and subfields, choose the object name\.

 ## Required attributes<a name="asff-required-attributes"></a>